If you’re a maternity photographer, you know the challenges of making a mom-to-be look and feel like a million bucks.

 That’s why it’s so easy to connect with the moment portrayed in this image.

-In short: If you want to create an image that is impactful and pulls at the heartstrings, add in a prop, but do so in a way that is natural and not distracting.
+In short: While mommy and me photoshoot if you want to create an image that is impactful and pulls at the heartstrings, add in a prop, but do so in a way that is natural and not distracting.

 Photo by: Kristen Aileen Photography